C-Zekeri/wwaf-group-6/README.md

-A simple blockchain made for a healthcare facility, that applies and illustrates the core concepts of bloclchain technology built using Node.js.
+A simple blockchain that stores health records, applying and illustrating the core concepts of blockchain technology.

-made by :WEB3 WAWF Group 6
+Built using Node.js.

+Built by: **WAWF Group 6**